 Adam Grundt, bass Adam lives and works in Burlington, where he is a practicing psychologist, holding a Bachelor of Science degree in Biology from Brown University and a PhD in Clinical Psychology from the University of Nevada at Reno.
 He has sung with many choral groups since high school, when his music theory teacher, Ms. Pinto, would have the class sight-singing at 7:30 every morning.
 He has been with Solaris since 2014.

-Kim Hardy, alto Kim received a Bachelor of Music degree from the Oberlin Conservatory, and Master of Music degree from Ithaca College, in cello performance and Dalcroze Eurhythmics.
-A choral singer from childhood, she was also a member of each college’s choir.
-As a cellist, she performs with numerous VT instrumental groups.
-Kim is an ordained Episcopal priest, serving St. James Church in Essex Junction.
+Kim Hardy, alto Kim received a Bachelor of Music degree from Oberlin College (Conservatory of Music) and a Master of Music degree from Ithaca College.
+Her focus was cello performance.
+She is also licensed to teach Dalcroze Eurhythmics.
+A chorister from childhood, she has sung with the Horseheads High School Chamber Singers, Oberlin College Choir, and Ithaca College Choir.
+As a cellist, she performs occasionally in Vermont and also uses music in her profession as an ordained Episcopal priest, currently serving St. James Episcopal Church in Essex Junction.
+With interests in Celtic music and Celtic spirituality, she founded Anam Cara Sojourners, a collaborative effort to explore both.
 She joined Solaris in 2018.

-Claire Hungerford, soprano Claire, a member of Solaris for the past five years, is a graduate of the Crane School of Music, and also studied music in Vienna, Austria.
+Claire Hungerford, soprano Claire, a member of Solaris since its second season, is a graduate of the Crane School of Music, and has also studied music in Vienna, Austria.
 She was an original member of Robert DeCormier’s Counterpoint chorus for many years.
 Claire considers the opportunity to sing with Robert, and by extension with Peter, Paul, and Mary, to be an important highlight of her very active musical career.
+She has traveled to Ireland as a soloist and member of New York City’s A Viva Voce chorus, performing American Spirituals and folk songs along with traditional Irish folk music

 Steve Olson, bass Steve is the Director of Music at the Lake Champlain Waldorf School in Shelburne.
 He received degrees in Music Education from Florida State University, and in Psychology from the University of Central Florida.
 In 2014 had the honor of directing the world premiere of Sam Guarnaccia’s “Emergent Universe Oratorio” here in Vermont.
-This is his fifth season with Solaris.
+Steve joined Solaris in 2013.

-Becky Peterson, alto Becky has sung with Solaris since its beginning, as well as with Bella Voce (since 2004), Cantiamo (since 2009), and the Vermont Symphony Orchestra Chorus with Robert DeCormier (since 1996).
-She serves as the Registrar for Champlain College, and when she is not working or singing, she can be found reading, hiking, biking and spending time with her husband, Tom, and dog, Imani.
+Becky Peterson, alto Becky has sung with Solaris since its beginning, as well as with Bella Voce (since 2004), Cantiamo (since 2009), and the Vermont Symphony Orchestra Chorus (since 1996).
+She retired from Champlain College, and now works as a Behavior Interventionist at Orchard Elementary School.
+When she is not working or singing, she can be found reading, hiking, biking and spending time with her husband, Tom, and dog, Imani.

 Skip Potter, tenor Skip lives in Barre and has been employed by Maplefields for the last 20 years as its IT Manager.
 He sings regularly with the Vermont Philharmonic, Mad River Chorale, Burlington Choral Society and many other groups throughout Vermont, as well as with several church choirs.
 He also has a love for the stage, performing often with Lyric Theater, Stowe Theatre Guild, and Unadilla Theatre.
 He became a member of Solaris in 2018.